TJEverett/band-site/README.md

 ## Description

-Tour dates for the band Hollywood undead between February 13th and March 1st with the band's symbol (a dove holding a grenade) at the top of the page. this page was for practice using float in CSS
+Tour dates for the band Hollywood undead between February 13th and March 1st with the band's symbol (a dove holding a grenade) at the top of the page. this page was for practice using float and the box model in CSS.

 ## Setup/Installation Requirements